VirgilSecurity/chat-back4app-android/README.md

     virgilApi = new VirgilApiImpl(virgilApiContext);
 }
 ```
-- Add getters for new classes, so you will be able to access it all-through the application:
+- Add getters for new fields, so you will be able to access it all-through the application:
 ```java
 public VirgilApi getVirgilApi() {
     return virgilApi;